TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

          - All form elements will have an id-attribute carrying the formname with the md5-hashed field name appended

-         **Note:** In TYPO3 4.0 and later, CSS Styled Content is configured to produce accessible forms by default.
+         **Note:** CSS Styled Content is configured to produce accessible forms by default.

 .. container:: table-row